Books I Want To Read:

 • something by Carl Hiaasen

-• something (fiction or non-) by David Foster Wallace (perhaps the title essay in A Supposedly Fun Thing I'll Never Do Again) or maybe his articles
+• something (fiction or non-) by David Foster Wallace (perhaps the other articles in A Supposedly Fun Thing I'll Never Do Again, some of which can be found online (in shorter forms) (consider pieces on state fair, television, and tennis)?

-• Fierce Pajamas (New Yorker fiction) (partially read)
+• Fierce Pajamas (New Yorker fiction) (partially done)

 • Lifemanship or One-Upmanship by Stephen Potter